daskol/telepyth/README.md

 + `/last` to get current valid token or nothing if there is no active one;
 + `/help` to see help message and credentials.

-### Usage Patterns
+## Usage

-TelePyth is available as magic in Jupyter as well as client in CLI or UI runtime.
+TelePyth command is available as an IPython magic command which could be used in Jupyter notebook as well as in plain IPython, qtconsole etc. TelePyth package could be also used directly in Python.
+And also, there is an HTTP API through which all the things works.

 #### IPython Magics